Territories -> Yukon

 For information on the amounts for most non- refundable tax credits available to Yukon residents, see the non-refundable personal tax credits tables.

 Yukon Enhanced Dividend Tax Credit for Eligible Dividends

 YT Income Tax Act s.
 6(39)

 Due to the changes in the federal gross-up % starting in 2010, amendments were made to the Yukon Income Tax Act, revising the calculation of the dividend tax credit starting in 2011.
-The dividend tax credit changes automatically now if there is a change in the federal or Yukon general corporate income tax rate, highest personal income tax (PIT) rate, or gross-up percentage.
+The dividend tax credit is revised automatically now if there is a change in the federal or Yukon general corporate income tax rate, highest personal income tax (PIT) rate, or gross-up percentage.
 The following table shows the resulting rates.
 The 2015 rate changed slightly due to the increase in the highest PIT rate.
 The rate for 2018 and later years is reduced because the Yukon 2017 Budget reduced the general corporate income tax rate from 15% to 12%.

 The above rates are based on the federal and Yukon corporate tax rates for large corporations, as well as the gross-up percentage in effect on January 1 of the tax year.
 The 2012 rates are calculated using the expected federal corporate tax rate of 15% for 2012.

-The Yukon tables of marginal tax rates have been revised to reflect the new dividend tax credit rates for both eligible and non-eligible dividends.
+The Yukon tables of marginal tax rates include the marginal tax rates for both eligible and non-eligible dividends.

 The Federal 2008 Budget reduced the gross-up rate and the dividend tax credit rate for dividends eligible for the enhanced dividend tax credit.
 See the Enhanced Dividend Tax Credit article for details.